aireater/gulp-subtree-only/README.md

-Gulp Subtree
+Gulp Subtree Only
 ============

 A little gulp module to let you push a folder to a git subtree without keeping that folder in your git history.
-Highly recommend to use with [gulp-clean](https://www.npmjs.org/package/gulp-clean).

-# IMPORTANT!

-In order for Gulp Subtree to work correctly, the folder you are pushing **MUST NOT BE IGNORED THROUGH GIT**.
-Often, this is the `dist` folder.
-This is because Gulp Subtree needs to be able to temporarly add it to your Git repository in order to push it.
-For this reason, it's recommended to pair with [gulp-clean](https://www.npmjs.org/package/gulp-clean), allowing your distribution folder to be totally removed after it's been pushed.
+This version differs from Snugug's original (thanks!).
+It only executes the git subtree command.
+Your distribution folder will need to be in the repository.

 ## Requirements